 A lot of fellow entrepreneurs talk about 17hats and I have at least one client who uses it, so I figured it was worth looking into.
 I had also been starting to hear about Dubsado, which was a relatively new entry in the CRM world at that point.
 (UPDATE: Since then, they’ve ended up leading by example, leaving others like 17hats and Honeybook scrambling to implement similar features!)
 I’ve used trials of both programs and I’ll be comparing their key features and sharing a Big Picture overview of both 17hats and Dubsado, so feel free to skip to the parts that matter most to YOU!

 TL;DR: In the end, I chose Dubsado, after trial periods of both Dubsado and 17hats.
 If you don’t want to get the down-low on WHY and want to just take my word (though I strongly suggest reading on!), then use the referral code celab to get 20% off when you join!
 You can do a trial and still get the 20% off afterward, as long as you use the referral code when you sign up for the trial.
 You’re welcome!

 Dubsado vs. 17hats’ Interfaces

-Both 17hats and Dubsado* have pretty basic user interfaces, though 17hats’ dashboard has some extra ‘widget’ style boxes (see above), which is a little annoying at times.
+Both 17hats and Dubsado have pretty basic user interfaces, though 17hats’ dashboard has some extra ‘widget’ style boxes (see above).
 Dubsado’s dashboard allows you to set a financial goal (and change it whenever you want!), see how much money is sitting in open invoices, and even see whether your business revenue is trending up or down!
 You’ll also see if you have any current action items and tasks, scheduled business appointments, as well as a rolling income, expenses, and profit comparison.
 The simplicity of both of these dashboards lets you focus on your work, which is great!

 Proposals (Quotes) and Contracts in Dubsado vs. 17hats